Athina Lisgara MEng

 Science Communication Team

-As a member of Greek Women in STEM, I am part of the Science Communication team, actively contributing to both the magazine and podcast teams.
-Through my work in GWiS, I aim to provide valuable advice to the younger generation and inspire more women to pursue careers in STEM.
-By sharing my experiences and offering insights into various STEM fields, I hope to encourage and empower young women to explore and excel in their careers.
+As a member of Greek Women in STEM, I am part of the Science Communication team, leading the magazine and contributing to the podcast section.
+Through my work in GWiS, I aim to inspire and empower young women to pursue careers in STEM by sharing experiences and insights from diverse scientific fields.